Our

 There are other problems too.
 Total testosterone levels decline with age, falling by about 1% a year after the age of 30.
 So what is ‘normal’ range for man of 70 will not be the same as that for a man 40 years younger, yet the standard ranges usually do not take account of this factor.

 More importantly, the usual thresholds for normal male hormone levels take no account of the symptoms a man may be suffering.
-The levels of testosterone at which these signs of low T appear can be quite high relative to normal ranges, for example up to 15 nmol/l for loss of libido and energy, obesity at between 10 and 12 nmol/l and depression, disturbed sleep, lack of concentration and type two diabetes at between eight and 10 nmol/l.
+The levels of testosterone at which these signs of low T appear can be quite high relative to normal ranges, for example up to 15 nmol/L for loss of libido and energy, obesity at between 10 and 12 nmol/L and depression, disturbed sleep, lack of concentration and type two diabetes at between eight and 10 nmol/L.

 The male hormone levels chart below shows average total testosterone levels in healthy, non-obese men aged 20 to 100, clearly demonstrating the decline in male hormone levels by age.